France–Romania relations

 French-Romanian relations are bilateral foreign relations between France and Romania.
 Diplomatic relations between the two countries date back to 1880, when mutual legations were opened, although contacts between France and Romania's precursor states stretch into the Middle Ages.

-Both countries are full members of NATO and of the European Union.
-Since 1993, Romania is a member of the Francophonie.
+Both countries are full members of the Council of Europe, the European Union and NATO.
+Romania has been a member of the Francophonie since 1993.

 France has given full support to Romania's membership in the European Union and NATO.

 History

-The first contacts between the Romanians and the French started in the late 14th century, when the French knights led by John of Nevers participated in the Battle of Nicopolis alongside Voivode Mircea the Elder and his soldiers.

-16th - 18th centuries

-Between 1579 and 1583, King Henry III supported Petru Cercel in his bid for the Wallachian throne.